sspaceshower/anoboard-app/README.md

 # README.MD
-Please read the instruction on this file before working on the project This repository has been created for front-end part of **ANOBOARD** using mainly ReactJS and scss
+Please read the instruction on this file before working on the project This repository has been created for front-end part of **ANOBOARD** using mainly ReactJS and SCSS

 ## Index
 1. Instruction on how to work on this repository